dmd-program/art-design-course-resources/portfolio-tips.md

         * [Where to Learn Wordpress Theme Development](https://css-tricks.com/where-to-learn-wordpress-theme-development/)
         * [Become an Advanced Wordpress Developer](https://www.linkedin.com/learning/paths/become-an-advanced-wordpress-developer?u=76811570) — LinkedIn Learning Path using WP Rig
     * Static Site Generators
-        * This is by far the cheapest option for a website!
-Use [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/) and you only have to pay for a domain name.
+        * This is by far the **cheapest option** for a website!
+Use [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/) and you only have to pay for a domain name. \(So ~$10/year instead of $100\).
+These hosts will charge you more if you exceed a certain amount of traffic to your site, but that's usually not an issue for personal sites.
         * These use Javascript to ingest file \(e.g. Markdown\) and transform them into static HTML files, allowing you to use page components \(e.g. navbar\) and variables and all kinds of cool stuff.
 Read more on the [web design page](/web-design.md).
         * [Introduction to Static Site Generators](https://davidwalsh.name/introduction-static-site-generators)
         * [Eleventy](https://www.11ty.dev/)
+            * Browse [Starter Projects](https://www.11ty.dev/docs/starter/) that you can close and adapt for your own needs.
+            * Try the [Eleventy template](https://glitch.com/~glitch-hello-eleventy) on Glitch.
+            * Read a [beginner's tutorial](https://www.tatianamac.com/posts/beginner-eleventy-tutorial-parti/) for Eleventy development.
         * [Jekyll](https://jekyllrb.com/)
         * [GitHub Pages](https://pages.github.com/) — Hosts projects on GitHub.io
         * [Hugo](https://gohugo.io/)